Scrape & Crawl Agent with Microsoft’s Autogen

 Full code.

-Now we have two agents: one that scrapes a page and one that crawls a page following subpages.
-These two agents can you use in combination with your other Autogen agents.
+Two agents: one that scrapes a page and one that crawls subpages.
+Both can be combined with your other Autogen agents.

 import os